v-morris/100-days-of-code/log.md

 ### Day 16: March 30, 2019

 **Today's Progress**:
-Correct CRUD for when an employee is being searched.
+Corrected CRUD for when an employee is being searched.
 So now all screens update searching or no searching!

 **Thoughts:**
 I realized I was pretty tired yesterday and I was actually able to fix my issues tonight pretty quickly.
 I'm super happy about that and also realizing that I AM GETTING BETTER!!!
 I did this project last month for a job interview and after doing it I realized how rought my knowledge was with React, and I went into it with 0 Ruby/Ruby on Rails knowledge.
 I want to add in a few more functions to this application, then I will move onto another project.
 I'm happy with my progress on it at the moment.
 Still want to fix some of the styling, but overall I accomplished what I set out to learn and I made this 100% better than the first time I attempted it.
 I may also look into PostgreSQL with this as well, as that is what the original project asked for.
 I did this one with SQLite.